 Squamous Cell Carcinoma (SCC)

 Common SCC is a non melanoma skin cancer and the second most prevalent type in the UK.
 Non melanoma skin cancers affect the outer layers of the skin, the epidermis.

-This is less aggressive than melanoma, although can develop into invasive SCC.
-A condition where cancer cells grow into the deeper layers of the skin, the dermis and one to take seriously.
+The condition is less aggressive than melanoma, although can develop into invasive SCC.
+This is where cancer cells grow into the deeper layers of the skin, the dermis and may cause serious damage.

 Treatment is still effective and straightforward.
-Simple, wide surgical excision under local anaesthetic, or Mohs surgery, possibly accompanied by radiotherapy.
-Anti cancer creams, or photodynamic therapy are not normally effective.
+Simple, wide surgical excision under local anaesthetic, or Mohs surgery, accompanied by radiotherapy in a few cases.
+Anti cancer creams, or photodynamic therapy are not normally effective: